 For course selection information, please refer to the course catalog

 Please note that university vacation days will be used for the Core Course trips.

 These trips are required and are part of the student fee.

 - Fall Term: Starts in mid-August and ends in mid-December

 - Spring Term: Starts in early January and ends in mid-May.

-Students will live with a host family carefully selected by the BC on-site coordinator.
+Students will live with a host family carefully selected by the BC resident director.
 Families live in the City of Quito, a 25- to 45-minute bus ride from the valley of Cumbaya where USFQ is situated.
 Homestays include private room/bathroom, two meals per day, cleaning and laundry.
 The families are very attentive and welcoming to BC students, and they will treat them as a family member.